MadiSophia/RE3/README.md

 windows = ["aug"]  # match your date_windows "name"
 ```
 ## Step 4 Compute resistance, recovery, and resilience
 Go to script 3 and set desired paths to location of csv from previous step, set disturbances years and calculate metrics of compute resistance, recovery, and resilience.
 Yay!
-Now you are ready for further analysis:)
+Now you are ready for further analysis:) These are based on [Ingrisch & Bahn (2018)](https://doi.org/10.1016/j.tree.2018.01.013) and [Lloret et al. (2011)](https://doi.org/10.1111/j.1600-0706.2011.19372.x).
 ```python
 # 1) Input and output
 in_csv = r"S:\mbrown\Madi_sentinel_2_comp\nfi_raster_FORCE.csv"